The Data Center Selection Process: 7 Key Points to Consider

 Having a backup source of power is essential to a suitable data center.
 Take a look at what redundant systems the data center offers in case of emergencies and inclement weather.
 Additionally, you'll want to ensure there's proper ventilation and cooling within their infrastructure.

-93% of companies that lost their data center for ten days or more because of a disaster filed for bankruptcy within one year.
+Ninety-three percent of companies that lost their data center for ten days or more because of a disaster filed for bankruptcy within one year.
 Look for a reliability percentage over 99% to avoid joining the bankruptcy statistic.

 Having a proper security system is critical to a data center.
 Because it houses all your enterprise data and applications, a breach could mean disaster for your business.
 The average cost of a cyber attack on data centers rounds out to $4 million.
 Availability of a enterprise-grade DDoS Protection service should be taken advantage of to mitigate risk of DDoS attacks.

 Data centers should use software and technology that protect your assets, but they should also have strong physical security.
-Your center should have proper locks, surveillance, and depending on the size, even security personnel.
+Your center should have proper locks, surveillance, and depending on the size, even on site security personnel.

 You should also verify that their security features and objectives don't limit the scalability of your service.